Jasan33/Redtype/README.md

 <h1 align="center"> Welcome to Redtype! </h1>
-The offcial Redtype github where all the magic happens
+<p align="center"> The offcial Redtype github where all the magic happends

-In this game, you can test your typing speed, compete with others, rise your globally ranking, level up to be the greates and last but, not least imporove your typing.
+In this game, you can test your typing speed, compete with others, rise your globally ranking, level up to be the greates and last but, not least imporove your typing.</p>

-### How the game works:
+## How the game works:
 This game uses wpm to determain speed, wpm stands simply for "words per minute" and is used to descripe how fast a user can type.
 Typing speed can always be improved by the more you play.
 Once you enter the website you will see some randomized words pop up in a screen.
 Below this screen is an input field where you can start the test.
 Once the timer hits 0 it will automatically stop the game and display your results.

 ## Whats new?
+- Log in/sign in option 🙋🏻‍♀️
-- Randomized words
+- Randomized words 🎲
-- Results after a test
+- Results after tests 📄
+- Globl leaderboard 👑

 ## coming soon!
-- Log in/sign in option 🙋🏻‍♀️
 - Accessible anywhere 🌍
 - Leveling system 📈
 - Muliplayer 🎮
-- Globl leaderboard 👑
 - Daily Quests 📝
 - Redtype supporter benefits 💕